schoukah/drawing_with_code_using_p5.js/10_adding_some_colour/README.md

-# Adding some colour
+# Adding colour to the shapes

-p5.js has built-in functions to set the colour of the background, lines, and shapes.
+p5.js has built-in functions to set different colours:

+- background()
+- stroke()
+- fill()

+# CSS colour strings

 The easiest way to specify the colour you want is to use a CSS colour string, such as: